opennewzealand/linz2osm/README.md

  * run `manage.py loaddata v16_layers` to populate the layer models.
  * run `manage.py loaddata example_tags` to load some example tags for road_cl,
    and some defaults for all layers.
+ * run `manage.py generate_datasets` to configure the app for the datasets and layers you've added
  * run `manage.py runserver` and head to http://localhost:8000
  * have fun! :)